 It is no surprise that many Americans are discussing how they will address their future aging and long-term care needs.
 There are several reasons why.
 Sure, the COVID-19 virus crisis has placed long-term care front and center.
 However, perhaps the biggest one is a personal experience.
 The impact of longevity hits most families.
 Most people know first-hand a parent, aunt, uncle, grandparent, neighbor, co-worker, or even spouse who needed help at some point due to changes in health due to an illness, accident, or the impact of growing older.

 Without an advance plan, family members either become full or part-time caregivers.
 Caregiving is physically and emotionally demanding.
-Paid care can quickly drain retirement accounts and have a negative impact on a person or couple’s income and lifestyle.
+Paid care can quickly drain retirement accounts and have a negative impact on a person's or couple's income and lifestyle.

-It is true that Medicaid has become the primary payer of long-term care services in the United States.
-As the country’s public health insurance program for the poor, Medicaid was never intended to pay for everyone’s long-term care.
+Medicaid has indeed become the primary payer of long-term care services in the United States.
+As the country's public health insurance program for the poor, Medicaid was never intended to pay for everyone's long-term care.